joelchrono12/joelchrono12.ml/_posts/2025-10-01-site-walkthrough-1.md

 Almost every page on my website contains the header, main and footer section.
 The quintessential structure of a decent page written in HTML.

 The header contains my **logo**, and a **navigation menu**, which links to the blog archive, about page, contact page, now section, blogroll, a "more" section and a *human-readable* RSS feed.
+I'll explain what each of these do in due time.

 *Here's a hint! the current section you're on will be highlighted to contrast with the background!*

+Still in the header, you'll be able to see a breadcrumb of your current position in the website, this is pretty helpful to know your way back, and it's hidden from the home page.

+Each page will have its title, a description and the content itself, but I'm sure you already know that. 😉

 The footer is relatively dynamic, depending on the page you are, however, it's mostly the same everywhere, with minimal changes.

-It's titled as **"More on this site"**, and features a list of **posts from blogs I follow**, which is generated from their RSS feeds using [openring](https://git.sr.ht/~sircmpwn/openring).
+It's titled as **"More on this site"**, and features a list of **posts from blogs I follow**---which I guess are *not on this site* but whatever.
+It is fetched from their RSS feeds using [openring](https://git.sr.ht/~sircmpwn/openring).
 This list is generated at build time, which means that sometimes it'll be outdated for a while until I publish a new post or run `openring` again.
 If you are wondering why it's different from the last time you went through this bit, that's the reason.

 *Important to note!* If you are exploring a blogpost, or any other place other than the home page (which we'll see next), a section linking to the most **recent posts** will display above the links to other posts!
 And if the article you read is among the latest ones, it will not be duplicated on this list, *what a neat feature!*